Skip to main content

 No. Reddit communities are discussion spaces and separate from the platform pages being tracked.

-No. A Reddit post can point to a lead, but applicants should still check the current platform page and eligibility details.
+No. A Reddit post can point to a lead, but applicants should still check the current provider page and applicant requirements.